 For example, if a web application treats requests from the internal network as authenticated, and uses the X-Forwarded-For header to determine the IP address, then removing the X-Forwarded-For header can cause intermediate proxies to behave unexpectedly.
 This can result in the requests appearing to have originated from the internal network and being treated as authenticated.
 This scenario and more are detailed in the blog post Abusing HTTP hop-by-hop request headers by @nj_dav.

-The ZipSlip vulnerability abuses the fact that the zip archive specification allows path traversal characters in filenames (for example a file can be named "../../../../var/www/html/shell.php") and developers often handle the edge-case poorly.
-The vulnerability can be leveraged to place files in arbitrary locations on a web server which often results in remote code execution.
+The ZipSlip vulnerability abuses the fact that the zip archive specification allows path traversal characters in filenames (for example a file can be named “../../../../var/www/html/shell.php”) and developers often handle the edge-case poorly.
+The vulnerability can be leveraged to place files in arbitrary locations on a web server which can result in remote code execution.

 The root-cause is when a filename (e.g. ../../../../var/www/html/shell.php) is concatenated with a destination directory (e.g. /tmp/28_01_2020/extracted_data/) without being validated.
-This results in the file being extracted into the incorrect directory (/var/www/html/shell.php).
+This results in the file being extracted into the incorrect directory (/var/www/html/shell.php in this example).
 A detailed explanation exists in the blog Zip Slip Vulnerability.

 8. OrderBy Data Leakage